Speechless (Alicia Keys song)

 "Speechless" is a song by American singer-songwriter Alicia Keys, featuring additional vocals from American rapper Eve.
 It was written by Keys, Eve and Swizz Beatz, and produced by the latter.
 It samples Kanye West’s 2010 song “Devil in a New Dress”.
 A dedication to her son Egypt, whom she gave birth to in October 2010, the freestyle collaboration was released as a holiday gift for Keys's fans on Beatz's Monster Mondays program on December 27, 2010.
 Swizz Beatz later included the song on his mixtape Monster Mondays Vol. 1 (2011).
-The song charted on number 71 the US Hot R&B/Hip-Hop Songs chart in early 2011.
+The song charted at number 71 on the US Billboard Hot R&B/Hip-Hop Songs chart in early 2011.

 Background

 On October 14, 2010, Keys gave birth to her first son Egypt Daoud Dean, in New York City.
 That month, the singer revealed on her official blog that motherhood and her son had inspired her to create a song in a post titled "I feel a song coming on."
 On December 27, 2010, Beatz debuted "Speechless" on his website as part of his Monster Mondays program.
 In a behind-the-scenes video which documented the recording process and was also posted on the site, Beatz said that the song would not be included on her upcoming album and it was just a fun little gift to Keys' fans.
 "This should be a treat for the fans [...] almost like a day in the life", he said.
 Keys noted on Twitter that "Speechless" was just "a little freestyle treat" for the holidays, writing "It’s not a new album, not a single, it's something special for you!”